isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme (CSPP).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>a)<strong> Doctors</strong> (i.e. clinically qualified with MD/MBBS/BDS)
-enrolled in the NHG Residency Programme; or with primary appointments as Associate Consultants at NHG institutions.
+enrolled in the NHG Health Residency Programme; or with primary appointments as Associate Consultants at NHG Health institutions.
 <br>OR
 <br>b) <strong>Health science / healthcare professionals</strong> with non-medical
-degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.
+degrees, such as nurses, pharmacists and other allied health professions (as listed on <a href="https://hpp.moh.gov.sg/career-practice/allied-health-professions" rel="noopener nofollow" target="_blank">MOH's website</a>) in clinical practice, with primary appointments at NHG Health institutions and at least 3 years of clinical or relevant experience.
 Others may contact the Secretariat for discussion on suitability of the programme.
 Applicants should have at least a Bachelors (Hons)/Masters with an Upper Second, preferably